About Class Afloat

-Class Afloat-West Island College International is a private boarding school approved to matriculate students who successfully complete the Nova Scotia Ministry of Education high school curriculum.
+Class Afloat-West Island College International is a private boarding school approved to matriculate students who successfully complete the Nova Scotia Ministry of Education Grade 11 and 12 high school curriculum.
 The school is a Quebec Ministry of Education approved partner of Cegep Marie Victorin; students may pursue a Quebec-based programme as an option for their 12th or13th year of study (collegial I et II).
 Class Afloat's university students are enrolled with Acadia University in Nova Scotia, Canada.
 The programme has been partnered with Open Acadia since 2007.

 If enrolled in a complete twelfth grade programme, students will be prepared for a Nova Scotia Ministry of Education High School Diploma.
 Successful students, completing all prerequisite courses and obtaining the prerequisite credits, will present an excellent profile for university or college entrance.
 The specific courses offered are tailored to the academic needs of the student and are designed to take full advantage of the unique environment of a tall ship and the places that are visited.